eyeino/BigBisonChat-node/README.md

 - Clone this repo.
 - Duplicate the example `*.env.example` files and rename them to get plain `*.env` files.
 You should have `.env` in the root folder, and `db.env` in `docker/db`.
-- Run `npm i` and then `docker compose up` in the root folder of this project.
+- Run `make bbc-start` in the root folder of this project.
 - Access the endpoint at `localhost:8080` or query the database at `localhost:5432`.

 ### Database changes